marytanaelwriter/marytanaelwriter/README.md

 ### About me

 Hi!
 You can call me Anne or Mary.
 I'm a Technical Writer from the Philippines.
 Currently, I'm seeking remote technical writing opportunities in IT or software companies.
+You can learn more about me and my qualifications [here](https://marytanaelwriter.com).
+(I coded this page myself!)

 ### 💻 Passion in writing and technology